-. . .
+...
 There is nothing more vital to our success and our happiness here than learning to hear the voice of the Spirit.
-It is the Spirit who reveals to us our identity-which isn't just who we she finished fifth grade, she was driving a tractor on the family grain farm.
+It is the Spirit who reveals to us our identity-which isn't just who we was born in Ulysses, Kansas, USA, in 1953.
+She is the oldest of five children, and by the time she finished fifth grade, she was driving a tractor on the family grain farm.
 On Sundays her grandmother Maudie Dew would pick her up early for church, which was held in a rented hall.
 They would sweep up cigarette butts and beer cans to prepare the room for church.
 Participating in a small branch meant she did a lot of speaking and teaching.
 She became the branch pianist when she was a young woman and served in her branch Primary presidency when she was 16.